Get Focus insights straight to your inbox

 SA's estimated combined life and disability cover shortfall gap

-It is estimated that South Africa faces a combined life and disability cover shortfall gap of at least R34.7 trillion, and the gap is growing every year.
+It is estimated that South Africa faces a combined life and disability cover shortfall of at least R34.7 trillion1, and the gap is growing every year.
 This means there’s a widening divide between the risk cover people have taken out and the actual needs of their families when they become ill, disabled, or die.

 Startling as it is, this figure doesn’t even include the gap most people face between the cost of medical care and the cover from medical aid.
 Our own research shows that South Africans consistently underestimate the costs of a severe illness beyond what their medical aid covers.
 This is often most visible in the affluent sector, where insufficient cover can mean significantly downgrading one’s lifestyle, getting into debt, or even heavily compromising one’s retirement savings.
 Narrowing that gap, or even closing it completely, is foundational to your overall financial planning strategy for the future.

-The graph below shows the impact of having to withdraw R1m from your retirement savings (this is provided you have some accessible retirement savings that are not completely locked up in a pension, provident, or retirement fund) to cover unexpected medical/illness-related costs where, for example, you lack sufficient severe-illness funding assistance.
+The graph below shows the impact of having to withdraw R2m from your retirement savings (this is provided you have some accessible retirement savings that are not completely locked up in a pension, provident, or retirement fund) to cover unexpected medical/illness-related costs where, for example, you lack sufficient severe-illness funding assistance.

 Many of us don’t really look at the cost-benefit equation in this way.
 We think of our premiums in isolation, until we claim.
 At this point, the benefits we realise from our policy tend to offset the monthly payments we’ve been making over time by a large margin.